VicDc/MalariaAI-Scope/README.md

 ---
 ‼️‼️‼️‼️‼️‼️‼️‼️‼️‼️
-> ⚠️ **Note**: This project is the result of collaborative work where all team members contributed equally to this AWS learning opportunity:
+> ⚠️ **Note**: This project is the result of collaborative work where all team members contributed equally to this AWS learning opportunity.
+Thanks to all team members for the collaborative spirit, knowledge sharing, and collective effort that made this project successful.**:

 - 🔬 [@silvia](https://github.com/) - **Silvia Garavaglia**
 - 🔬 [@ania](https://github.com/) - **Ania Jaca**
 - 🔬 [@salome](https://github.com/) - **Salome Bennet**
 - 🔬 [@ferdous](https://github.com/) - **Ferdous Miah**

-A special thanks to all team members for the collaborative spirit, knowledge sharing, and collective effort that made this project successful.
 The source code repository is currently **private** and under active development.
 This README serves as a portfolio showcase of the project architecture, methodologies, and skills demonstrated.
 For inquiries about code access or collaboration opportunities, please reach out via the contact section below.

 ‼️‼️‼️‼️‼️‼️‼️‼️‼️‼️
 ---